 GoDaddy: The name people probably recognize most when it comes to domain registrars.
 Buying a domain on GoDaddy is easy, but for setting up your custom email on Gmail, you will need to do some adjustments.

-- Google the travel agency names you’re debating
+2. Competitive Intelligence: Google your travel agency names

 See what pulls up.
-If somehow your future travel agency name puts you up against Cruise Critic or any well-known site, you may want to reconsider.
-You want to pull up in the #1 slot for your travel agency name if possible.
+If somehow your future travel agency name puts you up against [insert well-known site], you may want to reconsider.
+You want to pull up in the #1 search slot for your travel agency name whenever possible.
 Don’t set yourself up for failure by pitting yourself against internet giants.